aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - No dependencies from other mods or scripts;
 - Manually define which markers the faction can use as spawn-points;
+- NEW! - Sectorize which groups can spawn through many sectorized spawn-point options of their faction;
 - Create unlimited different types of spawn-points (including air paradrop) for one or more factions;
-- Spawn-points can be triggered by mission starts, Timer delay (down count), Trigger delay (trigger activation), and Target delay (unit killed or building destroyed).
-For more details, check the documentation;
+- Spawn-points can be triggered by mission starts, Timer delay (down count), Trigger activation, and Target status (unit killed or building destroyed);
-- Once the spawn-points are created, the script will spawn the groups randomly through their faction spawns;
+- Once the spawn-points are created, the script will spawn the groups randomly through their faction spawns (sectorized or not);
-- There is no re-spawn.
+- There's no re-spawn.
 Death is death for units and vehicles spawned by CSWR;
-- Vehicles with turrets spawned by CSWR, when damaged, their gunners never leave the vehicle, doing the last standing in combat until death;
+- Vehicles with turrets spawned by CSWR, when damaged, their gunners will try to never leave the vehicle, doing the last standing in combat;
 - Manually define which markers will be used as one type of destinations (waypoints) for AI units and vehicles;
-- There are 4 types of destinations: move, watch, hold, and occupy.
-For more details, check the documentation;
+- There are 4 types of destinations: move, watch, hold, and occupy;
 - Once the destination markers are created, CSWR will take care of taking (or not) the groups there, randomly;
+- NEW! - Sectorize which groups can move through many sectorized destination options of their faction;
 - Manually set the number of soldiers, who they are, their loadouts, who belongs in each squad type, and even ground vehicles and helicopters;
 - Add or remove Night-Vision-Goggles and Flashlights for one or more factions, easily through "True" or "False" management;
 - There are 7 infantry templates and 8 vehicle templates to customize (with modded or original content) for each faction;
-- Define easily how many AI groups are in-game, what squad types they belong, and their behavior: safe, aware, stealth, combat, chaos.
-For more details, check the documentation;
+- Define easily how many AI groups are in-game, what squad types they belong, and their behavior: safe, aware, stealth, combat, chaos;
 - All vehicles and units spawned by CSWR can be (ON/OFF) editable by Zeus;
 - Set if the CSWR should wait for another script load first on the server;
-- Debugging: friendly error handling;
+- Debugging: Mission Editor has a friendly error handling;
-- Debugging: hint monitor to control some AI numbers;
+- Debugging: Mission Editor has a hint monitor to control some AI numbers during the tests;
 - Debugging: full documentation available.

 __